 Do you have any samples of what LingComm Grant projects might look like?

-You can check out our Grantees page to see what the 2020 projects and their descriptions looked like!
+You can check out our Grantees page to see what the 2020 and 2022 projects and their descriptions looked like!
 We’re really pleased with how all of them turned out!

 I don’t really need a grant myself, but I love the idea of feeling like I am part of a broader lingcomm community!